40net-cloud/fortinet-oci-solutions/FortiManager/readme.md

 OCI recommends least-privilege NSG and security-list rules, private subnets for sensitive systems, and VCN Flow Logs.
 See [OCI secure network access recommendations](https://docs.oracle.com/en/solutions/oci-best-practices/ensure-secure-network-access1.html).

 ## Deployment with OCI Resource Manager

-> [!CAUTION]
-> Use the deployment button only after verifying the published release ZIP.
-OCI Resource Manager expects its working directory to contain at least one `.tf` file.
-For a deployment-button archive, place the Terraform files and `marketplace.yaml` at the ZIP root.

-The release archive must exclude:

-- `.terraform`
-- `.terraform.lock.hcl` unless intentionally generated for all target platforms
-- Terraform state files
-- Saved Terraform plans such as `plan.tfplan`
-- `terraform.tfvars`
-- OCI credentials
-- Private keys
-- FortiManager license files
-- Local test artifacts

 | FortiManager standalone |
 | :---: |